Why You Shouldn't Imitate Bill Gates If You Want To Be Rich - Slashdot

 Hindsight is 20/20.

+Thank you, I couldn't remember the name.
+But yeah, without that third-party software you couldn't connect to the Internet.
+That's how much Bill Gates knew the future.
+Not at all.

+You obviously did not live through the heyday of Microsoft's monopoly.
+Microsoft's OS monopoly may have been the strongest monopoly in the history of man.
+It was the first monopoly to cover the entire planet.

-Step 1 to being like BG has nothing to do with (Score:3, Interesting)
+Step 1 to being like BG has nothing to do with (Score:4, Insightful)

 Re:Step 1 to being like BG has nothing to do with (Score:5, Insightful)